What the Pacific Northwest is reading: We sift through the Seattle Public Library’s Peak Picks list

 There’s a fair amount of overlap between current Peak Picks stock and PNBA’s weekly list — no-surprise hits like Sally Rooney’s “Normal People,” Delia Owens’ “Where the Crawdads Sing,” and Michelle Obama’s “Becoming” crop up in both places — but the deviations between the two are where things get interesting.

-The current Peak Picks betray some major anxieties — about the environment (Naomi Klein’s “On Fire: The (Burning) Case for a Green New Deal”) and the digital onslaught of modern life (Cal Newport’s “Digital Minimalism: Choosing a Focused Life in a Noisy World”).
+The current (and forthcoming — some of these titles aren’t officially out until later this month) Peak Picks betray some major anxieties — about the environment (Naomi Klein’s “On Fire: The (Burning) Case for a Green New Deal”) and the digital onslaught of modern life (Cal Newport’s “Digital Minimalism: Choosing a Focused Life in a Noisy World”).

 But it’s not all so dour.

-Note: This post has been updated to reflect that some titles on the Peak Picks list have forthcoming publication dates.